lmomar/sf4-graphql/README.md

 `php bin/console server:run`

-and then lunch this in your browser:
+and then open this url in your browser:

 `http://127.0.0.1:8000/graphiql`